Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network

-AI systems on edge devices face a critical challenge in open-world environments: adapting when data distributions shift and novel classes emerge.
-While offline training dominates current paradigms, online continual learning (OCL)--where models learn incrementally from non-stationary streams without catastrophic forgetting--remains challenging in power-constrained settings.
-We present a neuromorphic solution called CLP-SNN: a spiking neural network architecture for Continually Learning Prototypes and its implementation on Intel's Loihi 2 chip.
-Our approach introduces three innovations: (1) event-driven and spatiotemporally sparse local learning, (2) a self-normalizing three-factor learning rule maintaining weight normalization, and (3) integrated neurogenesis and metaplasticity for capacity expansion and forgetting mitigation.
-On OpenLORIS few-shot learning experiments, CLP-SNN achieves accuracy competitive with replay methods while being rehearsal-free.
-CLP-SNN delivers transformative efficiency gains: 70× faster ($0.33ms$ vs $23.2ms$), and 5,600× more energy efficient ($0.05mJ$ vs $281mJ$) than the best alternative OCL on edge GPU.
-This demonstrates that co-designed brain-inspired algorithms and neuromorphic hardware can break traditional accuracy-efficiency trade-offs for future edge AI systems.
+\titleblock{ AI systems on edge devices require online continual learning --- adapting to non-stationary streams and unfamiliar classes without catastrophic forgetting --- under strict power constraints.
+We present CLP-SNN, a spiking neural network with a self-normalizing local learning rule and a spike-driven neural state machine for autonomous on-chip learning, implemented on Intel's Loihi~2 neuromorphic processor.
+On OpenLORIS few-shot experiments, CLP-SNN matches replay-based accuracy rehearsal-free.
+On Loihi~2, CLP-SNN achieves 113× lower latency (0.33~ms vs.\ 37.3~ms) and 6,600× lower energy (0.05~mJ vs.\ 333~mJ) than the strongest edge-GPU baseline.
+This gain decomposes into algorithmic efficiency ($\sim$14.5$\times$ latency, $\sim$22.6$\times$ energy on the same GPU) and neuromorphic hardware co-design ($\sim$7.8$\times$ latency, $\sim$295$\times$ energy) exploiting event-driven learning and sparse graded-spike communication.
+Here, we show that co-designed brain-inspired algorithms and neuromorphic hardware can break traditional accuracy-efficiency trade-offs in edge AI. }